The small cancellation flat torus theorem: The case of complexes

-Observe that, in particular, the square flat plane is a quasi-flat plane with all vertical edges collapsed.
-The example of \cftfs complex that is not CAT(0) given above is also a quasi-flat plane,which can, for instance, be obtained by collapsing all edges except those of the form $(2i,2j,0),(2i,2j,1)$.
+Observe that, in particular, the square flat plane is a thickened-flat plane with all vertical edges collapsed.
+The example of \cftfs complex that is not $\mathrm{CAT}(0)$ given above is also a thickened-flat plane, which can, for instance, be obtained by collapsing all edges except those of the form $(2i,2j,0),(2i,2j,1)$.
 In the proof of the following proposition we will again use numberings of the $2$-cells of a complex.